elldritch/promisebacker/README.md

 ```

 ## Usage Notes
-`Promisebacker(Function target [, Object options])` assumes that you're trying to use a callback if the last argument passed is a `Function` of arity at least 2.
-If you want to force Promisebacker to return promises, use `Promisebacker.toPromise` instead.
+`Promisebacker(Function target)` assumes that you're trying to use a callback if the last argument passed is a `Function` of arity at least 2.
+If you want to force it to return promises, use `Promisebacker.toPromise` instead.

 ## API Reference
 We define a function to take a _node-style callback_ (a _nodeback_) if it accepts a `Function` of arity at least 2 as its last argument and invokes that function whenever it finishes running.
 When invoking its callback, it must pass an error value as its first argument which must be truthy if and only if an error has occurred.